 The Wellness Center, a 25,000-square-foot facility, which provides fitness programs, including a senior exercise program and a cardiac rehabilitation program offered as a joint venture with Aiken Regional Medical Center.

 The Etherredge Center for the Fine and Performing Arts, which provides cultural programming and reaches out specifically to children through children's symphony programs and an active children's theater.

-The Academy for Lifelong Learning and McGrath Computer Learning Center which offer classes and events tailored to the needs and interests of mature adults in the community who are committed to learning for a lifetime.
+The Center for Lifelong Learning, which offer classes and events tailored to the needs and interests of mature adults in the community who are committed to learning for a lifetime.
 Programs in these courses include opportunities for professional development, personal enrichment, online learning, and travel.